seedstarter/front-ui/README.md

 - On two sepereted terminals navigate to projects root directory:
 - on first terminal run npm command: npm run build:dev
-- on second terminal run npm command: npm run serve
-- **This is crucial when using webpack-dev-server with current configurations, serving an html file.
-Webpack is watching static files within the dist directory.
+- on second terminal run npm command: npm run serve **It's essential to utilize this specific sequence of commands when working with webpack-dev-server alongside your existing configurations.
+This ensures smooth serving of an HTML file while webpack continuously monitors static files within the dist directory.